 - This report relates to an update proposed to the Planning Enforcement Plan dated April 2013.
-1.1 - 1.2 Whilst largely a technical update, ensuring that government policy references and changes to Council's departmental and personnel structure are up-to-date, there has been opportunity to also make some changes to our processes, in line with current best practice and advice on the contents of enforcement plans as set out in a document entitled "Towards a pro-active enforcement service: making the most of the tools in the box" prepared by PAS (Planning Advisory Service) in conjunction with NAPE (the Network for Planning Enforcement).
+1.1 - 1.2 Whilst largely a technical update, ensuring that government policy references and changes to Council's departmental and personnel structure are up-to-date, there has been opportunity to also make some changes to our processes, in line with current best practice and advice on the contents of enforcement plans as set out in a document entitled "Towards a pro-active enforcement service: making the most of the tools in the box" prepared by PAS (Planning Advisory Service) in conjunction with NAPE (the Network for Planning Enforcement). - This plan was reported to the Economic Growth, Environment and Development (Overview and 1.3 Scrutiny) Committee on the 12 November 2018.
+The Committee resolved: - That, subject to the addition of reference to also working closely with 'Environmental Heath' at i) paragraph 2.4 of the plan and that a note about the seriousness of flouting the planning regulations and that action would be taken where necessary be included, that the updated Local Enforcement Plan be endorsed and recommended that the Planning Committee approve the updated Plan.

-Recommendations
+2. Recommendations

-- 2.1 That the Committee, - i) Note and endorse the contents of this report and; - ii) Recommend that the Planning Committee approve the proposed updated Local Enforcement Plan, as attached at Appendix 1.
+- 2.1 That Planning Committee, - i) Approve the proposed updated Local Enforcement Plan, as attached at Appendix 1 and, that this updated Local Enforcement Plan replaces the April 2013 version with immediate effect.